manwar/perlweeklychallenge-club/challenge-273/atschneid/README.md

 }
 ```

 Match operates on a variable, here `c`.
-Each leg of the match represents a possible value, here just a simple value, and `_` is the else match.
-If it hasn't matched anything prior then it will match the on the `_` leg.
+Each leg of the match represents a possible value, here just a simple value, and `_` is the else match, if it hasn't matched anything prior then it will match the on the `_` leg.

 ### Julia